Set running goals this year that you can achieve!

 Too many people go into training plans haphazardly and end up burning out.
 Let’s face it: running isn’t always fun — especially when you’re starting your training in January.
 The temperatures are cold, and daylight dwindles sooner than most of us would like.
 By setting clear running goals, you increase the likelihood that you will persevere through the winter months and come out successful.

 When setting running goals, you need to create goals that will actually inspire you to train.
-This is a little more complicated than it seems, especially with the uncertainty of the 2021 racing season.
+This is a little more complicated than it seems, especially with the continued uncertainty of many races.
 We’re all hopeful that it will be safe for more in-person races to happen next year, but who knows?
 With or without in-person racing, you can still see personal improvements in your running and have fun along the way.

 When thinking about your goal for the season, start wide then narrow it down.
 Are you looking to improve your speed?
 Your distance?
 Your endurance?
 What is the big thing that you’re hoping to accomplish this season?
 Don’t pack too much into it, especially if you’re new to running.
 If you try to accomplish too many things at once, it’ll get complicated and overwhelming.
 Just pick the overarching running goals that you’re hoping to improve.